 If you die your whisky casks will be added to your total estate and assessed by HMRC.
 If you have made a will, you will be able to determine who the beneficiaries of your estate will be and by how much they will benefit.
 Vintage Acquisition recommends that you seek professional independent financial advice in this regard.

 Is there a minimum purchase price?

-No. Depending on the stock held at the time, the minimum investment is the price of the lowest value cask at the time the inquiry is made.
+No. Depending on the stock held at the time, the minimum purchase price is the price of the lowest value cask at the time the inquiry is made.
 This price could vary on a daily basis but has no minimum.

 Is Cask Whisky Regulated?

 No. Cask whisky comes under the control and regulation of HMRC.
 Cask whisky is classed by HMRC as a ‘wasting asset’ and is not regulated by the Financial Conduct Authority (FCA) who govern ‘regulated’ financial investments.
 Vintage Acquisitions always recommend that you seek independent legal and financial advice in advance of any purchase.